TomVer99/FHICT-typst-template/documentation/manual.typ

 )

 The `authors` parameter is used to specify the authors of the document.
 It is an array of strings or content blocks representing the authors' names and emails.
 If the array is set, the names are required, and emails are optional.
-If it is set to #print_type("none"), the authors section will not be displayed.
+If it is set to #print-type("none"), the authors section will not be displayed.

 #codly(header: [ #strong[Example code] ])
 ```typ